mRcSchwering/magic-soup/README.md

 ```

 Cells discover new proteins by chance through mutations.
-In the function below all cells experience 0.001 random point mutations per nucleotide.
+In the function below all cells experience 0.001 random point mutations per base pair.
 40% of them will be indels.

 ```python